-The Company does not anticipate a decrease in the total amount of unrecognized tax benefits during the next twelve months..
+The Company does not anticipate a decrease in the total amount of unrecognized tax benefits during the next twelve months.

 The Company files income tax returns with federal and state tax authorities within the United States.
-The general statute of limitations for income tax examinations remains open for federal tax returns for tax years 2017 through 2019 and state tax returns for the tax years 2016 through 2019.
-The Company's U.S. federal income tax return for the fiscal year ended December 31, 2017 is currently under examination by the Internal Revenue Service.
+The general statute of limitations for income tax examinations remains open for federal tax returns for tax years 2016 through 2020 and state tax returns for the tax years 2017 through 2020.
+The Company's U.S. federal income tax returns for the fiscal years ended December 31, 2017, and January 1, 2017, are currently under examination by the Internal Revenue Service.